NEW: Defense officials: U.S. has already started sharing intelligence with the French

 And the Islamists’ movement southward has raised concerns among leaders in West Africa and elsewhere, some of them calling for swift and decisive military intervention in support of Mali’s government, based in Bamako.

 The U.N.
 Security Council last month authorized a one-year military peacekeeping mission in the country.
-ECOWAS members pledged thousands of troops, and the Security Council has urged other nations to contribute forces as well.
+Members of ECOWAS, the Economic Community of West African States, pledged thousands of troops, and the Security Council has urged other nations to contribute forces as well.

 The Security Council met Monday to receive an update on Mali.
 Following that meeting, the U.S. ambassador to the United Nations, Susan Rice, said there may be a need for a new Security Council resolution.